 Are you struggling with an injury because of medical malpractice?
-If so, contact the experienced legal team at Lavent Law for immediate assistance.
+If so, contact the experienced legal team at Lavent Law, P.A. for immediate assistance.
 Our Miami medical malpractice attorneys understand how important a financial settlement can be when you’re fighting to recover from an unexpected injury.

 We’re prepared to hold your doctor accountable for their actions and make them pay for the harm you’ve suffered.
 Call our office to schedule your free consultation today.

 - 1 Defining Medical Malpractice in Miami, FL

 - 2 Standard of Care for Medical Professionals in Florida